BLumia/pineapple-music/README.md

 We have the following features:

 - [Sidecar](https://en.wikipedia.org/wiki/Sidecar_file) lyrics file (`.lrc`) support with an optional desktop lyrics bar widget
+- Sidecar chapter file support
+  - [YouTube-style chapter](https://support.google.com/youtube/answer/9884579) saved to a plain text file with `.chp` suffix
+  - PotPlayer `.pbf` file, `[Bookmark]`s as chapters
 - Auto-load all audio files in the same folder of the file that you attempted to play, into a playlist

-But these features are not available, some of them are TBD and others are not planned:
+These features are not available, some of them are TBD and others are not planned:

 - File format support will be limited by the [FFmpeg version that Qt 6 uses](https://doc.qt.io/qt-6/qtmultimedia-attribution-ffmpeg.html).
   - ...which if you use Qt's official binary, only contains the LGPLv2.1+ part. (already good enough, tho)